collectionspace/cspace-installer/docs/README.md

 ansible-galaxy install -r requirements.yml --force
 ```

+Before proceeding check for any [role gotchas](../README.md#role-gotchas)
+(workarounds that are required pending review of a more permanent
+solution).

 ## Running Ansible

 For Ansible to setup CollectionSpace on your server you will need to